TheSantaClaus/VSComposing/README.md

-NSStringCompose
+VSStringComposing
 ===============

-Easy compose of NSString objects
+VSStringComposing is a simple category of NSString which allows you easily compose NSString objects.